im420blaziken/twitter-bootstrap-rails/README.md

 #### This is a fork of github.com/syhunak/twitter-bootstrap-rails

-# Twitter Bootstrap 3.03 for Rails 4 Asset Pipeline
+# Twitter Bootstrap 3.03 for Rails 4
 Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
 It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more.

 twitter-bootstrap-rails project integrates Bootstrap CSS toolkit for Rails 4 Asset Pipeline (Rails 3.1 and Rails 3.2 supported)